mmjb/T2/README.txt

                  ======================================

 In this directory you will find the sources for the T2 temporal logic prover.
+T2 is designed to prove temporal properties of programs, such as safety, termination, or properties specified in the logic CTL.
 In this document, we first discuss how to use the tool and explain how to build it.
 Then, we give a rough overview of the implementation, and finally list the developers of the tool and point to some related research papers.